Summary:

 Conclusion:

-Is this the same so-called giving Rights with JUSTICE to women in Islam, which Muslims boast about in comparison to the Equal rights of women in the Western world?
+Is this the same so-called giving Rights with equity to women in Islam, which Muslims boast about in comparison to the Equal rights of women in the Western world?

-All people with even the slightest intelligence can see that this is not called giving rights with Justice to women, but it is oppression against women and Injustice towards them.
+All people with even the slightest intelligence can see that this is not called giving rights with equity to women, but it is oppression against women and Injustice towards them.